cx-language/cx/docs/functions.md

 }
 ```

-Functions can return multiple values using tuples:
+Functions can return multiple values using anonymous structs:

 ```cs
 (int a, bool b) foo() {